of Haworth.............

 Keighley Corporation.9.

-The Court Rolls for the Manor of Haworth are to be
+The Court Rolls for the manor of Haworth are to be

 found in the Keighley Library, they are prefaced with a Midgley family